linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes- Financial Instruments/Lecture Notes 10- Interest Rate Derivatives.md

 - Measure of overnight *secured* borrowing.
 - Collateralized US Treasuries in the repo market.
 - Very liquid and likely resilient markets:$1 trillion in daily volume
-- Contrast: USD LIBOR three-month tenor: about$1 billion
+- Contrast: USD [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] three-month tenor: about$1 billion
 - Published by New York Fed.
 Along with 30-day,  90-day and 180-day averages

 ## TRANSITION
-- LIBOR market:$200+ trillion of financial transactions contracts reference LIBOR
+- [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] market:$200+ trillion of financial transactions contracts reference LIBOR
 - Transition was set for end of 2021,  but now 18 month extension
-- LIBOR permeates many contracts for in securities markets and the corporate world: leases,  debt,  ….
+- [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] permeates many contracts for in securities markets and the corporate world: leases,  debt,  ….
 - Derivatives market with Central Clearing Partners (e.g. CME …).
 	- Cleared US Dollar interest rate swap contracts at CME: move to SOFR discounting.
-	- Intercontinental Exchange (ICE) Benchmark Administration: USD LIBOR benchmarks will stop June 30,  2023
+	- Intercontinental Exchange (ICE) Benchmark Administration: USD [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] benchmarks will stop June 30,  2023
 - Fannie and Freddie: have moved bo SOFR contracts
 - New York Fed: conducts repo and reverse repo through tri-party repo.
 - OTC SOFR swaps